theNoobCoder0x01/id-generator/README.md

 > Note: To use this id generator on multiple machines, need to modify the code for assigning unique id (12-bit) to the machine.
+> I would appreciate any thoughts and help on making this work on multiple nodes.

 ### Want to add: